 Tips:

-• You really need very little felt for this project, the best is to use scraps.
+- You need very little felt for this project, the best is to use scraps.
 If you don’t have any this assortment may be a good option.

 Start by sewing the pumpkin body using the same pattern as the Cactus pillow (available in the shop).
 Follow the Cactus pillow tutorial from Step 1 to Step 23.